cccc0423/cccc0423.github.io/src/posts/potential-outcomes-nutshell.md

 | $n$         |  $Y_n(1)$  |  $Y_n(0)$  |

-By intervention,
+What do we mean by "intervention"?
+It refers to an action
-we mean an action that forcibly sets the treatment status of unit $i$ to a specific value, without regard to the natural treatment status of the unit or any other factors that may influence the treatment status.
+that forcibly sets the treatment status of unit $i$ to a specific value, without regard to the natural treatment status of the unit or any other factors that may influence the treatment choice.

 Notice that each potential outcome is *a priori* observable, meaning that we can imagine a world